garrandall/popular-music-data/tracks/what-s-it-gonna-be-dusty-springfield.md

 Please tell me
 Are you out for fun?
 Only lovin' on the run
-And leave me cryin', ahh, cryin'
+And leave me cryin', ah, cryin'

 What's it gonna be?
 (Tomorrow)